scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 # Platform Transaction Serialization

-This file is meant to be the single source of truth for how we serialize transactions in Avalanchee's Platform Virtual Machine, the `Platform` Chain.
-This document uses the [primitive serialization](./serialization-primitives.md) format for packing and [secp256k1](./cryptographic-primitives.md#cryptography-in-the-ava-virtual-machine) for cryptographic user identification.
+This file is meant to be the single source of truth for how we serialize transactions in Avalanche's Platform Virtual Machine, aka the `Platform Chain` or `P-Chain`.
+This document uses the [primitive serialization](./serialization-primitives.md) format for packing and [secp256k1](./cryptographic-primitives.md#cryptography-in-the-avalanche-virtual-machine) for cryptographic user identification.

 ***